passaglia/samplotlib/README.md

 # samplot
-Utilies to help with python plotting
+Utilities to help with python plotting